LibrecourseUY/.github/CODE_OF_CONDUCT.md

 - knowingly submitting illegal, confidential, or unauthorized material; and
 - using LibreCourseUY spaces or identity in a way that falsely suggests official institutional backing.

+> [!WARNING]
+> Serious accusations against a member must include full context, be reported through the appropriate channels, and allow the accused member an opportunity to respond as part of a fair process.

 ## Scope

 This Code of Conduct applies in: